towaquimbayo/PlaceSpeak/README.md

 3. Installing required dependencies requires Node, npm, and Python.

-  Change directory to Frontend and install dependencies:
+  Change the directory to Frontend and install dependencies:

   ```sh
   cd frontend
   npm install
   ```

-  Change directory to Backend and install python modules:
+  Change the directory to Backend and install python modules:

   ```sh
   cd backend